 A list of networks worth their weight in gold

 For David, who has played a key role in providing management support to Jim, Buckinghamshire Business First’s input has served to expand their horizons about what is possible, and a key part of that is about making professional connections

 “I’d say the number one most immediate benefit is access to the wider business community.
 I've now got a list of a dozen different business networks that we can tap into to find potential collaborators and customers.
 As we move further into the process, that is going to be worth its weight in gold,” said David.

 Opportunities abound, from the Silverstone Technology Cluster to the new Screen Industries Global Growth Hub at Pinewood Studios, and accessing Britain’s innovation agency, Innovate UK.
 And the first of those – the Silverstone Technology Cluster - is already looking promising.
 Thanks to an introduction from Buckinghamshire Business First, initial contact has been made and the head of the network is planning to visit the Wycombe Engineering workshop to find out more about what they offer.
 With around 120 companies all focused within that advanced automotive space and a strong spirit of collaboration amongst them, who knows where that could lead.

 David is excited about the future.
-“I think what I’ve liked about working with a BBF Business Adviser is: there’s a good combination of a little bit of theoretical stuff, but really practical outputs.
-Together, we’ve honed in pretty quickly on areas that are important to the business, and we’re now in a position to understand and begin to tackle the challenges which can unlock further growth.”
+“I think what I’ve liked about working with a BBF Business Adviser is there’s a good combination of a little bit of theoretical stuff, but also really practical outputs.
+Together, we’ve homed in pretty quickly on areas that are important to the business, and we’re now in a position to understand and begin to tackle the challenges which can unlock further growth.”